stric9r/Line6-FBV3-Clone/README.md

 The platform can easily change, all platform specific code is in main.

+# Schematic
+No schematic yet, just the code (currently using wires shorted together to simulate button presses).

 # Building using GCC
 gcc -o fbv3 main.c fbv3_clone.c -lwiringPi -lusb-1.0